For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

 Artix Von Krieger

-Chris Lee an award-winning steampunk prop maker and founder of the Apparition Abolishers.
+Chris Lee an award-winning Steampunk prop maker and founder of the Apparition Abolishers.

-Jeff M Leininger
+Jeff M. Leininger

-Rob Levy is the writer of Dr. Wholigan blog, podcaster/writer for needcoffee.com, and occasional contributing guest podcaster for "Earth Station Who."
-He is also a music, film, and pop culture writer for Eleven Magazine and onstl.com and host of Juxtaposition on KDHX radio for 20 years.
+Rob Levy is the writer of the Dr. Wholigan blog, podcaster/writer for Needcoffee.com, and occasional contributing guest podcaster for Earth Station Who.
+He is also a music, film, and pop culture writer for Eleven Magazine.

 J.F.
 Lewis is the internationally published author of the Void City series and The Grudgebearer Trilogy.
-One got him excommunicated; the other did not.

-Newspaper and book editor, musician, actor, screenwriter, founder of Robot Battles, longtime radio and TV guy, amateur chef, and social media junkie.
+Kelly Lockhart is a newspaper and book editor, musician, actor, screenwriter, founder of Robot Battles, longtime radio and TV guy, amateur chef, and social media junkie.

 Moxie Anne Magnus

 Lt.
 Moxie Anne Magnus is the chief xenocosmetologist on the USS Enterprise under Captain James T. Kirk.
-She performs live, does a video podcast and has her own webcomic.
+She performs live, does a video podcast, and has her own webcomic.

 Michael J. Martinez

-Angela F Mattke
+Angela F. Mattke

-Maryn McKenna is an award-winning journalist and author who writes about science, food and scary diseases.
+Maryn McKenna is an award-winning journalist and author who writes about science, food, and scary diseases.

-Melinda R Mock
+Melinda R. Mock

-Melinda Mock is co-founder of RetroBlasting, a video channel that analyzes and deconstructs cartoons and toys of the 80s.
+Melinda Mock is co-founder of RetroBlasting, a video channel that analyzes and deconstructs cartoons and toys of the '80s.

 John Ngoc Nguyen